-At the end of 2015/16 the Authority's earmarked reserves were £26.248m, a net increase of £2.263m on the value at the start of the year.
-This was as a consequence of the need at the year-end to increase specific earmarked reserves by £0.791m in order to carry forward 2015/16 funds into 2016/17 to meet projects now re-phased into 2016/17.
-In addition the £1.571m net underspend on the General Fund in 2015/16, after taking into account the year-end earmarked reserves (£0.791m), has been allocated to the Capital Investment Reserve to meet future investment needs.
-Net reserves of £0.100m were drawn down in the year to meet planned spend on specific projects.
+At the end of 2016/17 the Authority's earmarked reserves were £29.858m, a net increase of £3.610m on the value at the start of the year.
+This was as a consequence of the need at the year-end to increase specific earmarked reserves by £0.480m in order to carry forward 2016/17 funds into 2017/18 to meet projects now re-phased.
+In addition the £1.869m net underspend on the General Fund in 2016/17, after taking into account the year-end earmarked reserves (£0.480m), has been allocated to the Capital Investment Reserve to contribute towards the future TDA refurbishment.
+The balance, £1.261m, relates to other approved adjustments to reserves agreed during 2016/17, mainly due to re-phasing of reserve drawdowns from 2016/17 into future years.
 The Authority General Reserve has remained constant at £2.000m or 3% of the gross budget, and this provides a relatively small cushion to enable the Authority to cover the risk of unexpected events leading to significant unplanned expenditure.

-The table below summarises the main types of earmarked reserves, most notable is the Capital Investment Reserve.
+The table overleaf summarises the main types of earmarked reserves, most notable is the Capital Investment Reserve.
 Note that the Capital Investment Reserve will be drawn down in the coming years to fund fire station investment as the Authority merges stations, builds new stations and invests in its Training and Development Centre.